Nyletic/Todo-React/README.md

 || (OR)

-write vscode.dev/ before https in url, press enter and try it inside a github codespaces
+write 'vscode.dev/' before https in the url, press enter and try the above steps from 2.-5. inside a github codespaces